ECP-WarpX/picsar/README.md

 Here are some high performance features of the PICSAR code :

-* MPI parallelization for internode parallelism,
+* MPI parallelization for internode parallelism (blocking, non-blocking and Remote memory access MPI),
 * OpenMP parallelization for intranode parallelism,
 * MPI-IO for fast parallel outputs.